-This section tests whether a candidate understands how banking works, not how much one can memorize.
+This section tests whether a candidate understands how the banking system works, not how much one can memorize.
 Here is a clear, proven 8-step roadmap to turn Banking Awareness into the strongest section before the Mains exam.

 Step 1: Build Your Static Foundation First (Week 1-2)